Markovian Quantum Neuroevolution for Machine Learning: Introduction

-In this paper, we introduce a quantum neuroevolution algorithm, which we call the Markovian quantum neuroevolution (MQNE) algorithm, to search for optimal ansatz quantum circuits for different machine learning tasks.
-We propose a graph-encoding method (see Table \ref{tab:comparison betwwen graph and circuit sequences}), where the nodes of the graph correspond to the elementary gate-blocks and the directed edges represent the allowed connection between gate-blocks, to injectively map quantum circuits to directed graphs.
-Consequently, we recast the problem of designing a proper quantum circuit to a task of searching an appropriate directed path of the graph in a Markovian fashion.
-To illustrate the effectiveness of the MQNE algorithm, we apply it to a variety of quantum learning tasks, including classifications of real-life images (such as handwritten digit images in the MNIST dataset \cite{mnist}, and the Wisconsin Diagnostic Breast Cancer dataset \cite{cancer}) and symmetry-protected topological (SPT) states.
+In this paper, we introduce a quantum neuroevolution algorithm, which we call the Markovian quantum neuroevolution (MQNE) algorithm, to search for optimal ansatz quantum circuits for different machine-learning tasks.
+We propose a graph-encoding method (see Table \ref{tab:comparison betwwen graph and circuit sequences}), where the nodes of the graph correspond to the elementary gate blocks and the directed edges represent the allowed connection between gate blocks, to injectively map quantum circuits to directed graphs.
+Consequently, we recast the problem to a task of searching an appropriate directed path of the graph in a Markovian fashion.
+To illustrate the effectiveness of the MQNE algorithm, we apply it to a variety of quantum-learning tasks, including classifications of real-life images (such as handwritten digit images in the MNIST dataset \cite{mnist}, and the Wisconsin Diagnostic Breast Cancer dataset \cite{cancer}) and symmetry-protected topological (SPT) states.
 We find that our algorithm yields ansatz quantum circuits with notably smaller depths, while maintaining a comparable classification accuracy.